China stock exchange for entrepreneurs launches in Beijing - NewsBreak

 China stock exchange for entrepreneurs launches in Beijing

-The Beijing Stock Exchange joins other mainland Chinese exchanges in Shanghai and the southern city of Shenzhen.
-They are mostly off-limits to foreign investors, but some companies have shares traded in Hong Kong, a separate Chinese territory that is open to global capital.
+The Beijing Stock Exchange joins others in Shanghai and the southern city of Shenzhen Mainland exchanges are mostly off-limits to foreign investors, but some Chinese companies have shares traded in Hong Kong a separate Chinese territory that is open to global capital.

-The ruling Communist Party has promised more support for entrepreneurs who generate wealth and jobs but is tightening control over tech companies.
-They are under pressure to invest their own money in Beijing’s industry plans.
+The ruling Communist Party has promised more support for entrepreneurs who generate wealth and jobs but is tightening control over tech companies and pressing them to invest their own money in promoting Beijing's industry plans.

 President Xi Jinping said in September the Beijing exchange would “create a service-innovation-oriented main position for small and medium-size enterprises,” the ruling party's term for private companies.